daz4126/Nanny-State/README.md

 </div>

-**NANNY STATE** makes it simple to build state-based web apps in vanilla JS.
+**NANNY STATE** makes it simple to build dynamic, state-based web apps in vanilla JS.

 - **SIMPLE** - build interactive user-interfaces with just a few lines of code.
 - **FAST** - automatic page renders that are blazingly fast.